leytpapas/nodeMcuWebServer/README.md

 - [x] Make static IP work or more prefferable reach devices using hostname.

-	Uncomment this line for listening to this IP.
+	Uncomment the following line to make nodemcu board listen to this IP.
 Hostname is enabled by default.
 ```
 	//#define STATICIP
 ```

 - [ ] Set a logic where you can connect via Wifi to the device and change SSID and password(instead of having them 'hardcoded').
 Probably I have find a way to trigger a reboot of the device using code.